-No transfer credit is allowed toward the Continuing School Psychology Licensure Preparation Program.
+Transfer of up to 18 hours credit is allowed toward the MA in Clinical Mental Health Counseling program from accredited graduate schools (transfer credit is not allowed toward internship requirements).
+Students must have earned a grade of B or better for a course to be considered for transfer.
+In addition, only courses taken elsewhere within 10 years of the date of matriculation to the MA in Clinical Mental Health Counseling program will be considered for transfer.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
 Consult the registrar's office for information on eligibility of transfer credit.

-All 6 hours required for the Continuing School Psychology Licensure Preparation Program must be taken in resident study at George Fox University.
-All work leading to the certificate must be completed within 5 years from the time of matriculation.
+Of the 60 hours required for the MA in Clinical Mental Health Counseling program, a minimum of 42 hours must be taken in resident study at George Fox University.
+All work leading to the MA must be completed within seven years from the time of matriculation.
 Extension of this limit requires approval of the Graduate Department of Counseling (GDC) Faculty.
 However, only one such extension may be considered due to special circumstances, such as ill health.
-Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the program.
-A leave of absence is valid for up to three semesters after which the student must re-apply to the program.
+Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.
+A leave of absence is valid for up to one year after which the student must re-apply to the program.